 Will I need to wear a mask when I come to the hospital?

 This is no longer a mandatory requirement, we welcome anyone who prefers to wear a face covering to continue to do so.
+From time to time we might ask everyone to resume wearing masks if we feel it is necessary to help reduce Covid transmission.

 Should I use a particular entrance to the hospital?